Dr. Wendy Smith

 wsmith5 (at) unl (dot) edu

-Dr. Wendy Smith earned her PhD from the University of Nebraska-Lincoln in 2008, studying mathematics teacher change.
-Wendy's research interests include PK-20 mathematics education, institutional change, rural education, teacher change, teacher professional development, teacher leadership, professional networks, action research, and estimating teacher professional development effects on student achievement.
+Dr. Wendy Smith earned her PhD from the University of Nebraska in 2008, studying mathematics teacher change.
+Wendy's research interests include PK-20 mathematics, science and computer science education, institutional change, active learning, education leadership, rural education, teacher change, teacher professional development, professional networks, action research, and estimating teacher professional learning effects on student achievement.
 Wendy began her career as a middle level mathematics teacher in the Lincoln Public Schools.
-Wendy's bachelor's and master's degrees are in mathematics, also from the University of Nebraska-Lincoln.
+Wendy's bachelor's and master's degrees are in mathematics, also from the University of Nebraska.

 Among other roles and responsibilities, Wendy serves as the chief advisor for teachers earning their Master of Arts for Teachers (MAT) degree from the Department of Mathematics.
 More information about degrees for teachers in general is here, and more information about the MAT degree specifically is here.